July 2018 Lombok earthquake: Tectonic setting

-Lombok lies on the destructive plate boundary between the Australian Plate and the Sunda Plate.
+Lombok lies on the destructive plate boundary between the Australian plate and the Sunda plate.
 To the east of Bali the plate boundary starts to involve a collision between the leading edge of the Australian continent and the eastern part of the Sunda Arc and the western end of the Banda Arc.
 In response to this collision, the arc itself has begun to be pushed over the back-arc Bali Basin along a major thrust fault, the 500 km long Flores Thrust.
 The Lombok earthquake has been attributed to movement along the Flores Thrust.

 Earthquake

 The earthquake struck on Sunday, at 06:47 local time, at a shallow depth of 6.4 km.
-Residents reported severe shaking near the epicentre, with multiple structures reportedly collapsed.
+Residents reported severe shaking near the epicentre, with multiple structures reportedly collapsing.
 Dozens of houses were destroyed and widespread damage was reported.
 The shaking lasted 10–20 seconds.
 Local residents have said it was the strongest quake to have ever hit Lombok.
-The earthquake was felt as far away as Denpasar, Bali. and in Karangasem Regency, Bali, a temple collapsed and a local court was damaged.
+The earthquake was felt as far away as Denpasar, Bali.
+In Karangasem Regency, Bali, a temple collapsed and a local court was damaged.

 Landslides struck the north portion of Mount Rinjani, where routes popular with hiking tourists are located.
 Authorities confirmed that 826 hikers were trapped on the mountain and waited to be rescued.

 In Selong, the capital of East Lombok Regency, dozens of patients were evacuated from dr. Soedjono regional hospital while in Sembalun a Community Health Centre was significantly damaged.

-Authorities confirmed that 276 moderate aftershocks from 5.0–5.5 Mw were recorded by the Indonesian Agency for Meteorology, Climatology and Geophysics (BMKG).
-The largest aftershock at a magnitude 5.7 Mw recorded at 10:16 local time.
+Authorities confirmed that 276 moderate aftershocks from 5.0 to 5.5 } were recorded by the Indonesian Agency for Meteorology, Climatology and Geophysics (BMKG).
+The largest aftershock at a magnitude 5.7 } recorded at 10:16 local time.
 On 3 August, officials confirmed that more than 500 aftershocks had been recorded.